BraveSword123/BraveSword123.github.io/README.md

 A faithful recreation of *The Sims 3* launcher using HTML, CSS, and JavaScript.
 Includes buttons, interactive menus, and nostalgic visuals.

 ### 🔢 Guess the Number Game
 A fun and simple guessing game where users try to guess a random number between 1 and 1000.
 Pastel theme inspired by Y2K design trends.
+Included a background that changes to a different gif whenever you reload the page

 ---